qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/base_dvorak_descramble.md

                ┗━━━━━━━━━━╋┅───────────┄┄┄«or»┄┄┄─+─────────┅┛                          // ₂₎ both = _BON
      <1   ±    <2       <3              <4        | 4>     3>             2>   ±  1>    // Keys by number
           ^³                                                                   ^⁴   // Optional more keys

+     ₁) Dual hold for _DRA, single hold for _DEF_NSY.
+Marked by: ^--…--^ ₂) Hold key “<2” with either٭ key “<3” or “3>” for _BON, single hold “<2” for _ACC.
+Marked: ┗━━…━━┛
+     ³) 'South paw' hardware configuration
+     ⁴) 'Arrow' hardware configuration
+     ³ ⁴) There are two more optional hardware keys, to make it easier to compile for a 12x12x12x11 or 12x12x12x12 layouts.
+     ⁵) Left Shift when pressed with another key.
+Medium long: to toggle _PAD.
+Long: toggle _MOV.
+     ⁶) Right shift when pressed with another key. medium long: to toggle _FUN.
+Long: toggle _RAR.

      This layer input results in the same as normal Dvorak if computer side Dvorak remapping is occuring.
      Only shown what changes: